timarney/react-app-rewired/README.md

 (when you are finished, run `yarn teardown` to clean up)

 ## Commands
-Here is a list of all the avaliable commands to help you in development
+Here is a list of all the available commands to help you in development

 - `yarn setup` - installs dependences and links `test/react-app`
 - `yarn start` - starts the react app